-There is something to be said about this system, especially as we look at a representative democracy (I will not call what we have now a “republic” anymore) where all it takes is a birth certificate and pulse to vote, and even the birth certificate is now considered “discriminatory”.
+There is something to be said about this system, especially as we look at a representative democracy (I will not call what we have now a “republic” anymore), where all it takes is a birth certificate and a pulse to vote.
+Even the birth certificate is now considered “discriminatory.”
 There was a reason why the Founders decided on a Republic rather than a Democracy, though that’s a subject for another post.

 These are attitudes of entitlement and self-centeredness, not virtue and selflessness.
 This is not to say that there is no virtue in serving.
 There is.
 But it must be actively cultivated, or else it becomes meaningless.
 In Starship Troopers, this was the purpose of history and moral philosophy courses.
 Today, we have no equivalent.
 The self is the end-all and be-all of life, societal stability and virtue be damned.
 The Supreme Court has even said so, though in more polite language.

 .For a society to last, it must cultivate virtue.
 The Greeks and Romans knew this.
 Heinlein wasn’t saying anything Thucydides, Plato, Plutarch, Cicero, Marcus Aurelius and others hadn’t already.
 He was simply trying to propose a system as a thought experiment that might preserve that stability longer.

 Give it a whirl — but use your link, would ya please?

 “Liberty is never unalienable; it must be redeemed regularly with the blood of patriots or it always vanishes.
 Of all the so-called natural human rights that have ever been invented, liberty is least likely to be cheap and is never free of cost.”
 Jean V Dubois (Robert Heinlein)

 That thought experiment still has value and makes for some interesting conversations among warriors.
 But would simply changing the rules of the franchise to “Vets Only” solve all of our problems?